orbitdb/field-manual/00_Introduction/00_Introduction.md

 ## Welcome to Our Distributed Future

-If you are reading this book, you are likely interested in decentralization, distributed technology, or peer-to-peer networking.
-If you've been paying attention, the last few years preceding the writing of this text have been truly landmark in terms of privacy, data soverignty, and decentralized technologies.
+If you are reading this book, you are likely interested in decentralization, distributed technology, peer-to-peer architectures, or some combination of the three.
+If you're not, perhaps you should be!
+Anybody that has been paying attention during the last few years has seen some truly landmark events in terms of privacy, data soverignty, and decentralized technologies:

 - GDPR
 - Massive data breaches